 The Barrie Campus Financial Aid office is located within the Office of the Registrar.
 Office hours are Monday to Friday 8 a.m. to 4:30 p.m.
 Staff members in the Office of the Registrar at our other campus locations are available to assist with general inquiries.

 - phone: 705.722.1530

 - email: email@example.com

 The Orillia Campus Financial Aid office is located in Room A100A within the Office of the Registrar.
-Office hours are Monday to Friday 8:30 a.m. to 4:30 p.m.
-We encourage you to call ahead and book an appointment if you are traveling to our campus for service.
+Office hours are Tuesday and Wednesday from 8:30 a.m. to 4:30 p.m.
+NOTE: you are encouraged to call ahead and book an appointment if you are travelling to our campus for service.